nipafx/nipafx.dev/content/videos/2023-07-06-inside-java-newscast-52.md

 ## Maintenance in OpenJDK vs Support by Vendors

 I hope you can see the distinction now.
-OpenJDK will maintain JDK 21, the reference implementation of the Java Platform SE 21 specification, within its community and without any guarantees, services, or even builds forvat least 6 months, in all likelihood for a few years.
+OpenJDK will maintain JDK 21, the reference implementation of the Java Platform SE 21 specification, within its community and without any guarantees, services, or even builds for at least 6 months, in all likelihood for a few years.
 Vendors, on the other hand, will build their own JDKs, often from the OpenJDK code base.
 They may make them freely available and on top of them they may offer commercial support, which incentivizes them to contribute to the OpenJDK effort of maintaining these versions.